Build Bold. Win Big.

-natHacks, Alberta's largest hackathon, is an annual 64-hour competition that challenges hundreds of students and young professionals to design innovative tech solutions.
+natHacks is a 64-hour competition that challenges hundreds of students and recent grads to design, build, and pitch creative solutions.

 How It Works